 - Airbags (front, side, head)

-These safety features are viewed by auto insurance companies as tools that help to lower the risk of insuring you.
 The more standard safety features that a vehicle has, the more likely you are to get a lower rate.
 The Corolla auto insurance costs are relatively good for a vehicle of its class, but the overall value of the vehicle can make it slightly more expensive than some comparable models.

 Overall though, factors like stability control, daytime running lights, and anti-lock brakes will help reduce the cost of insuring your Corolla.